Home Page

 MART 457 - Production Studio II.
 3 Credits.

-MART 460 - Game Engines.
+MART 460 - Fundamentals of the Unity Game Engine.
 3 Credits.

+Prereq., MART 120 and MART 220.
 This game programming course explores different game engines including but not limited to the Unity and Unreal Game Engines.
 Through multiple design and programmatic experiences, students gain an understanding of the overall game programming environment and their technologies.
 Level: Undergraduate-Graduate

 MART 461 - Web Server Technologies.
 3 Credits.